Skip to main content

 (1) All program-specific course objectives and objective check-off sheets shall meet all of the requirements as outlined in the firefighter I and II course objectives provided in the "Firefighter I and II Course Packet";

-(2) Program-specific course objectives and objective check-off sheets shall be approved by the executive director prior to implementation;
+(2) Program-specific course objectives and objective check-off sheets shall be approved by the division prior to implementation;

 (3) A chartered program that chooses to recognize or add to the program-specific course objectives and objective check-off sheets shall provide a cross reference to the firefighter I and II course objectives provided in the "Firefighter I and II Course Packet" to assist with program review.

-(1) Shall be at least eighteen years of age, except as permitted in paragraphs (G) and (H) of this rule;
+(1) Is at least eighteen years of age, except as permitted in paragraphs (F) and (G) of this rule;

-(3) Shall demonstrate a pre-determined level of cognitive proficiency by one of the following methods:
+(3) Demonstrates a pre-determined level of cognitive proficiency by one of the following methods:

-(a) Through successful completion of a cognitive-based pre-admission assessment or test such as the ACT, SAT, Work Keys, Compass, Accuplacer, TABE, or equivalent;
+(a) Through successful completion of a cognitive-based pre-admission assessment or examination such as the ACT, SAT, Work Keys, Compass, Accuplacer, TABE, or equivalent;

 (b) Through achievement of a minimum high school or college GPA as determined by the charter program to be an appropriate indicator for successful completion of the program.